Arduino is a cross-platform IDE that helps developers write code and upload it to a board where the code can be easily tested.

-If you’re a coder, then you most likely have heard about this application already.
-It’s a cross-platform IDE that works in conjunction with the Arduino controller, which helps you write code and upload it to various Arduino boards.
+If you’re a coder, you have probably heard about this application.
+It’s a cross-platform IDE that works with the Arduino controller, which helps you write code and upload it to various Arduino boards.

 The universal languages for Arduino include C and C++.
 So the application is meant mostly for developers and coders in those two languages.

-When you write your code, you’re then uploading it to various boards where the code can be run and tested.
-These boards include Arduino Uno, Nano, Mega, Esplora, Ethernet, Fio, Pro, or Pro Mini, and LilyPad Arduino.
+When you write your code, you upload it to various boards where it can be run and tested.
+These boards include Arduino Uno, Nano, Mega, Esplora, Ethernet, Fio, Pro, Pro Mini, and LilyPad Arduino.

-The IDE interface is streamlined and quite simple to use, allowing developers to try out their code and debug it easily.
+The IDE interface is streamlined and simple to use, allowing developers to easily try out their code and debug it.
 There’s also a great library of built-in examples, which is especially helpful for beginners looking to code.
 This library provides plenty of examples for newbies to learn.

 Arduino is also a very versatile tool for coders.
-It comes with some nice libraries, including EEPROM, Firmata, GSM, Servo, TFT, Wifl, and many others.
-You can also add your library, which provides you with a great level of flexibility.
+It has some nice libraries, including EEPROM, Firmata, GSM, Servo, TFT, Wifl, and many others.
+You can also add your library, which provides you with great flexibility.

-There’s an error log on the bottom, which gives you an idea where you’ve gone wrong and where you need to pay attention.
+An error log at the bottom gives you an idea of where you’ve gone wrong and where you need to pay attention.

 Arduino is a modern IDE for C and C++ developers looking for a good interface to develop their code.
 It helps them streamline their testing and coding process and save time doing several repetitive tasks.